google-play

 Google's web-based dashboard for managing Android app distribution, store listings, analytics, testing, and monetization on the Google Play Store.

-Google Play Console is the central platform where Android developers manage their apps throughout the entire lifecycle, from initial setup and testing to release, optimization, and monetization.
+Google Play Console is the central platform where Android developers manage their apps from initial setup and testing through release, optimization, and monetization.
 It serves a similar role to Apple’s App Store Connect but includes several features unique to the Android ecosystem.

 Key Features